wan92hen/PoV-keycloak-delegate-authn-consent/doc/README.md

 [OWASP] [Session Management Cheat Sheet](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet)

 ## 1.2.
-About Delegating Authentication and Consent
+About Delegating Authentication and Authorization
 In this context, Delegating Authentication and Authorization stands for delegating authentication and authorization to an external server (call it External IdP subsequently) on behalf of keycloak's browser-based authentication mechanism.
 It might be said that it be the variant of Identity Brokering mentioned in section 3.13 of [keycloak] except for the following points.
 - Not using standard protocols for Identity Federation such as OpenID Connect and SAMLv2.
 But its concept is similar to 5.1.3 SP-Initiated SSO: POST/Artifact Bindings of [SAMLv2].
 - Authorization is also delegated.